-Terraform is an open-source tool for configuring cloud environments such as Google Cloud and installing software such as Kubernetes on them.
-You can configure your Google Cloud environment and create your clusters in it either with Terraform or with the Anthos clusters on AWS installation instructions.
+Terraform is an open-source tool for configuring cloud environments such as AWS and installing software such as Kubernetes on them.
+You can configure your AWS environment and create your clusters in it either with Terraform or with the Anthos clusters on AWS installation instructions.

 What the scripts do

-This script configures Terraform to create an Google Cloud VPC and deploy a cluster on it.
+This script configures Terraform to create an AWS VPC and deploy a cluster on it.
 The resulting VPC meets all Anthos clusters on AWS prerequisites and has the same network topology as the VPC created by Google's manual VPC creation instructions.